Thoothukudi Tamil Nadu, India Travel Guide

 Find in local bakeries and sweet shops.

 A layered flatbread, similar to a flaky, round bread, with an unique preparation for its distinct texture.
-Often served with a rich, spicy salna (gravy), vegetarian or meat-based.
+Typically served with a rich, spicy salna (gravy), vegetarian or meat-based.

-Popular in local eateries and roadside stalls, especially for dinner.
+Popular at local food spots and roadside stalls, especially for dinner.

-Fresh squid marinated in local spices, then deep-fried until tender and flavorful.
+Fresh squid steeped in local spices, then deep-fried until tender and flavorful.
 A must-try given Thoothukudi's coastal location.

 Look for this in seafood restaurants, especially near the harbor.